Licolis/LLM-project/README.md

 3.Integrate domain-specific data into pre-trained model and adjust the prompts of model.
 4.Obtain the API for a customized pre-trained model.
 5.Download Anything-LLM
 6.Use the API created on the LMS to configure the settings for Anything-LLM
+7.Start using the LLM that has been integrated with domain-specific data.